seeba8/yet-another-pinboard-extension/README.md

 ### Plans for the future
 * Enable deleting of bookmarks
-* Enable deleting the API key
+* ~Enable deleting the API key~ Done!
-* Enable force-updating the locally stored pins
+* ~Enable force-updating the locally stored pins~ Done!
 * Probably a lot of bugfixes
 * Add field for the longer link description
 * Add private / public flag
 * ~Adapt it for Google Chrome, maybe?~ Done!
 * Re-add page action button for Firefox, maybe?
 (Chrome [doesn't support](https://developer.chrome.com/extensions/manifest) using both Browser and Page Action)
 * Keyboard shortcut to open the popup?
+* Cache saved pins locally in case connection does not work
 * ...

 ### Changelog (incomplete)